Why Cabinet Refacing Is Different in Historic Washington, DC Homes

 • Trim and decorative details like rosettes or crown molding may need to be preserved or custom-matched so the update doesn’t feel out of place

-Instead of removing everything, we look for smart ways to retain those vintage touches.
+Instead of removing everything, professionals look for smart ways to retain those vintage touches.
 Matching the era of the home through materials and installation methods keeps the renovation consistent and avoids damaging features that have been part of the home for decades.

 • Many homes have thick plaster and old lath walls, which require a softer touch when applying new veneers